-This Avocado Egg Salad is a perfect sandwich filler, great for topping toast, spreading on veggies or just eating by the spoonful!
+This Avocado Egg Salad is a perfect sandwich filler, toast topping, baked potato filling or can just be enjoyed eaten by the spoonful!

 Some food combinations are just meant to go together

 - Tomato and Basil (try these tomato and basil quinoa balls)

 - Bread and Butter......